 This course is designed to familiarize the student with the ways in which the role of women has been portrayed in literature.
 By identifying various stereotypes and certain recurrent themes, students will be made aware of how literature reflects and sometimes determines societal expectations.
 Works by both male and female authors will be examined including such authors as Henrik Ibsen, D.H.
 Lawrence, Ernest Hemingway, Tennessee Williams, Edward Albee, Sylvia Plath, Mary Gordon, Toni Morrison, Alice Walker, and Audre Lorde.
+Prerequisite: ENC/ENG101

-ENG247 The Woman Writer: Her Vision and Her Art
+ENG247 The Woman Writer: Her Vision and Her Art 3 credits; 3 hours

 This course will explore the unique experience of the woman writer.
 Studying works written by women from a variety of cultures, races, and classes will reveal how being a woman has influenced the woman writer's creative interpretation of the human condition.
 Maya Angelou, Charlotte Bronte, Maxine Hong Kingston, Emily Dickinson, Tillie Olsen and Leslie Marmon Silko will be read.
+Prerequisite: ENC/ENG101